Uncovering the Imperial Splendor: Exploring the Ancient Roman Ruins in Sicily

 Here, they were given the dubious honor of providing entertainment for a bloodthirsty public.

 Today, the wild animals are long gone.
 What is left are a bunch of local cats.
-They lounge in the sun or prowl the ruins, quietly watching the tourists.
+They lounge in the sun or prowl the ruins, quietly watching the tourists go by.

 The Roman Theatre in CataniaInside the Roman theatre in Catania.